developweekly/blog/content/_index.md

 I try to keep things simple to follow, up to date with continuous modifications, reproducible at least on one popular linux distribution, i.e. Ubuntu server.

-This blog is generated with [Hugo](https://gohugo.io/), continuously deployed via [Netlify](https://www.netlify.com/) and hosted on [https://github.com/developweekly/blog](https://github.com/developweekly/blog).
+This blog is generated with [Hugo](https://gohugo.io/), continuously deployed using [Netlify](https://www.netlify.com/) and hosted on [https://github.com/developweekly/blog](https://github.com/developweekly/blog).

 # Latest Posts